ucd25-cosmos-optimizers/ucd25-cosmos-optimizers.github.io/content/project/index.md

 **Logistic Regression**: A parametric model that fits a "best-fit" line, then uses that line to calculate the probability of categorical outcomes (in this case healthy or epileptic).
 View our code <a href = "https://github.com/ucd25-cosmos-optimizers/optimizers/blob/chloe/notebooks/logistic%20regression.ipynb" target = "_blank">here</a>.

 **K-Nearest Neighbors**: A non-parametric model that classifies points based on the majority classification of their "k" nearest neighbors.
-In our model, "k" was optimised to  8.
+In our model, "k" was optimized to  8.
 See our code <a href = "https://github.com/ucd25-cosmos-optimizers/optimizers/blob/chloe/notebooks/knn.ipynb" target = "_blank">here</a>.

 **Decision Tree**: A non-parametric model that makes a tree-like series of decisions conditionally classifying each instance.
-In our model, the depth of the tree was optimised to 3.
+In our model, the depth of the tree was optimized to 3.
 Check out our code <a href = "https://github.com/ucd25-cosmos-optimizers/optimizers/blob/chloe/notebooks/decision%20tree.ipynb" target = "_blank">here</a>.

+**Random Forest**: A non-parametric model that takes the average of many decision trees, each trained on a random subset of data, reducing overfitting.
+In our model, the number of decision trees is optimized 200, and the maximum depth of each tree is optimized to 6.
+View our code [here].

 --------
 ## Results